 Special Studies in Geography

 Experiences in applying geographic techniques to environmental analysis, resource management, and business applications.
 Up to 3 hours of internship credit can be applied to the geography/earth science major.
-Identical to ESC 591.
-Credit may not be earned in more than one of these courses.
 A full-time internship position for one semester may qualify for 12 hours of credit.
 Prerequisite: permission of program advisor.

 Exploration of topics in geography agreed upon by student and instructor.
 Course may be taken for credit more than once, not to exceed nine hours.
 Prerequisites: At least 6 hours of Geography credit at the 400 level or above, permission of instructor.